dust-engine/dust/README.md

 - Intel Arc A380 and above
 - AMD RDNA2+ integrated graphics.
 That includes all Ryzen 6000 series laptop CPUs, all Ryzen 7000 series laptop CPUs except 7030 series, and potentially Steam Deck, PS5 and Xbox.

-### Compatible operating system.
+### Compatible operating system
-The engine is tested on Windows only.
+The engine is only substantially tested on Windows

 Should also work on Linux, but it's tested to a lesser degree.
 If you run into any problems, please let us know on our [Discord Server](https://discord.com/invite/7R26SXn8CT).

+Windows Subsystem for Linux is unsupported.

 macOS support is possible in the future through MoltenVK.